ibexa/documentation-developer/docs/guide/search.md

 Refer to the [list below](#list-of-criteria) to see how to use each Criterion, as it depends on the Criterion Value constructor, but in general you should be aware of the following common concepts:

-- `target`: Exposed if the given Criterion supports targeting a specific sub field, example: FieldDefinition or Meta Data identifier
+- `target`: Exposed if the given Criterion supports targeting a specific subfield, example: `FieldDefinition` or Metadata identifier
 - `value`: The value(s) to filter on, this is typically a scalar or array of scalars.
 - `operator`: Exposed on some Criteria:
     - all operators can be seen as constants on `eZ\Publish\API\Repository\Values\Content\Query\Criterion\Operator`: `IN`, `EQ`, `GT`, `GTE`, `LT`, `LTE`, `LIKE`, `BETWEEN`, `CONTAINS`